-Pursuant to GASB Statement No. 63, the Authority recognizes deferred outflows and inflows of resources.
+Pursuant to GASB Statement No. 63 and 65, the Authority recognizes deferred outflows and inflows of resources.
 A deferred outflow of resources is defined as a consumption of net position by the government that is applicable to a future reporting period.
 A deferred inflow of resources is defined as an acquisition of net position by the government that is applicable to a future reporting period.
-As of June 30, 2013, the Authority had no deferred outflows and inflows of resources.
+As of June 30, 2014, the Authority has no deferred outflows and reports \$734,641 of deferred inflows of resources.